If I trace back through the thought

 on my way to Moeciu, a nearby town in the mountains where I would be

-starting my first WWOOF engagement.
 Willing Workers On Organic Farms

 is a worldwide network of farms and volunteers whereby farms get